owncloud/docs/README.md

 2. The file format that the documentation is written in is [AsciiDoc](./docs/what-is-asciidoc.md).
 3. The <abbr title="User Interface">UI</abbr> & <abbr title="User Experience">UX</abbr> of the documentation can be found at [docs-ui](https://github.com/owncloud/docs-ui)

+## Antora Site Structure for Docs

+Refer to the [Antora Site Structure for Docs](./docs/antora-site-structure.md) for more information.

 ## Documentation Guidelines

 Refer to the [Documentation Guidelines](./docs/doc-guidelines.md) for more information about backgrounds and processes.

 ## Contributing to the Documentation